Jonah Bolden

-Jonah Anthony Bolden (born 2 January 1996) is an Australian-American former professional basketball player.
+Jonah Anthony Bolden (born 2 January 1996) is an Australian-American professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
 He started his professional career with FMP in Serbia, where he was named the ABA League Top Prospect in 2017.
-He played a season-and-a-half with the Philadelphia 76ers before joining the Phoenix Suns.
+He played a season-and-a-half in the National Basketball Association (NBA) with the Philadelphia 76ers before joining the Phoenix Suns.

 Bolden is the son of an American former pro basketball player Bruce Bolden, and moved to the United States as a senior in high school.
 A highly ranked college recruit, he played college basketball for the UCLA Bruins.
-Bolden was ineligible to play with the Bruins in his freshman year in 2014–15 after the National Collegiate Athletic Association (NCAA) ruled him a partial-qualifier due to his transferring as a high school senior.
+Bolden was ineligible to play with the Bruins in his freshman year in 2014–15 after the National Collegiate Athletic Association (NCAA) ruled him a partial qualifier due to his transferring as a high school senior.
 After playing with UCLA as a sophomore, Bolden left the school and played one season with FMP.
 He was selected by Philadelphia in the second round of the 2017 NBA draft with the 36th overall pick, but played one season with Maccabi Tel Aviv in Israel before joining the 76ers.
 He also played for the Australia national under-19 basketball team in the 2013 FIBA Under-19 World Championship.

 Early life

-Bolden was born in Melbourne to an American father Bruce Bolden and Egyptian mother Marie Therese Yacoub.
-He has a younger sister Cairo Bolden.
-His mother is an author, screenwriter and producer.
+Bolden was born in Melbourne to an American father Bruce Bolden and Egyptian mother Marie Yacoub.
 His father played professional basketball, including 17 years in the National Basketball League in Australia.
 Jonah grew up in Sydney and began playing basketball for the Bankstown Bruins at five years of age.
 As a teenager, he attended Homebush Boys High School and was first selected to represent his home state of New South Wales at the 2013 Basketball Australia Under 18 National Championships.
 Bolden led the NSW Metro state team to the national final by averaging 18 ppg and 13 rpg throughout the competition and his outstanding performance in the national championships saw him selected as the youngest player to represent Australia at the 2013 FIBA Under-19 World Championship.
 In August 2013, he relocated to the United States to play as a senior at Findlay College Prep, a private preparatory school in Henderson, Nevada, near Las Vegas.
 However, his high school eligibility expired after his first semester and he transferred midseason to Brewster Academy in New Hampshire.

-In December 2013, Bolden chose to play college basketball at UCLA over Louisville, Kentucky, Indiana, USC, and SMU.
+In December 2013, Bolden chose to play college basketball at UCLA over Louisville, Kentucky, Indiana, USC and SMU.
 A consensus four-star recruit, he was listed as the No. 25 player in his class by Scout.com, No. 32 by Rivals.com, and No. 69 by ESPN.com, while also being ranked as the No. 5 power forward by Scout.com.